Sébastien Bubeck: Work

 In October 2024, Bubeck left Microsoft to join OpenAI.

 Honors and awards

 Bubeck has received numerous honors and awards for his work, including the Alfred P. Sloan Research Fellowship in Computer Science in 2015, and Best Paper Awards at the Conference on Learning Theory (COLT) in 2016, Neural Information Processing Systems (NeurIPS) in 2018 and 2021 and in the ACM Symposium on Theory of Computing (STOC) 2023.
 He has also received the Jacques Neveu prize for the best French PhD in Probability/Statistics, the runner-up prize in AfIA's 2011 French AI thesis awards, and one of the two second prizes in the 2010 Gilles Kahn prize for a French PhD in computer science.

+Navier–Stokes priority controversy

+In September 2026, Bubeck became involved in a dispute with mathematician Tristan Buckmaster, Professor at Courant Institute of Mathematical Sciences, New York University, and Anthropic researcher, mathematician Levent Alpöge, over authorship of results on Euler and Navier-Stokes equations.
+According to Buckmaster, Bubeck asked Buckmaster not to credit Alpöge as a coauthor, and sent him messages stating "Why would you ruin your career?", and "If you don't want me to be nice, then I don't have to be nice."